-The Fund uses derivative financial instruments, namely an interest rate swap and an interest rate cap, to hedge its interest rate risks.
+The Fund uses derivative financial instruments, namely an interest rate cap, to hedge its interest rate risks.
 Such derivative financial instruments are initially recognised at fair value on the date on which a derivative contract is entered into and are subsequently remeasured at fair value.
 Derivatives are carried as financial assets when the fair value is positive and as financial liabilities when the fair value is negative.

-Any gains or losses arising from changes in the fair value of derivatives are taken directly to profit or loss, except for the effective portion of cash flow hedges, which is recognised in OCI and later reclassified to profit or loss when the hedge item affects profit or loss.
+Any gains or losses arising from changes in the fair value of derivatives are taken directly to the surplus (or deficit) for the year except for the effective portion of cash flow hedges, which is recognised in other comprehensive income and later reclassified to the surplus (or deficit) for the year when the hedge item affects the surplus (or deficit).